bobo1993324/qvbam/README.md

 Based on the original app <github.com/bobo1993324/qvbam> created by bobo1993324 <github.com/bobo1993324>
 UNOFFICIAL vbam fork.
-This app is an adaptation of the gba emulator VBAM designed for Ubuntu Touch vbam website: http://vba-m.com/
+This app is an adaptation designed for ubuntu touch of the gba emulator VBAM. vbam website: http://vba-m.com/

 ## Build